evawyf/mlnd/README.md

 ### Exploration

-In this introductory project, we will explore a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survive.
-To complete this project, you will need to implement several conditional predictions and answer the questions below.
-Your project submission will be evaluated based on the completion of the code and your responses to the questions.
+In this introductory project, it will be explored a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survive.
+To complete this project, students will need to implement several conditional predictions and answer the questions below.
+Students' project submission will be evaluated based on the completion of the code and your responses to the questions.

 ## Predicting Boston Housing Prices

 ### Model Evaluation and Validation

-In this project, you will apply basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
-You will first explore the data to obtain important features and descriptive statistics about the dataset.
-Next, you will properly split the data into testing and training subsets, and determine a suitable performance metric for this problem.
-You will then analyze performance graphs for a learning algorithm with varying parameters and training set sizes.
-This will enable you to pick the optimal model that best generalizes for unseen data.
-Finally, you will test this optimal model on a new sample and compare the predicted selling price to your statistics.
+In this project, students will apply basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
+First, to explore the data to obtain important features and descriptive statistics about the dataset.
+Next, to properly split the data into testing and training subsets, and determine a suitable performance metric for this problem.
+Then, to analyze performance graphs for a learning algorithm with varying parameters and training set sizes.
+This will enable students to pick the optimal model that best generalizes for unseen data.
+Finally, to test this optimal model on a new sample and compare the predicted selling price to your statistics.

 ## Build a Student Intervention System